anagmrebelo/bills-be/README.md

 ## Some API Rules
 - Only Admin User can GET all Flats or Flatmates
 - Only Users that belong to a Flat can GET/POST/PATCH/DELETE flat, flatmates, attendances, bills, debts of that flat
+- A Bill can only be added if all Flatmates have Attendances for that month
+- A Flat is closed after one bill is added and no more Flatmates can be added after that
+- One User can only participate in one Flat

 ## Extra links
 - [Project Board](https://www.baeldung.com/spring-rest-openapi-documentation)